cucumber-attic/website/apps/dynamic/views/events/train-the-trainer-boston.md

 ## BDD Kickstart - Train the Trainer

-The demand for our BDD training and coaching the US is growing year-on-year.
+The demand for our BDD training and coaching in the US is growing year-on-year.
 To deliver the highest possible quality of training, we work with a small pool of trusted trainers.
-Our intention with this one-day workshop is to introduce and teach the BDD Kickstart training to a new group of trainers who we can call upon to deliver training for our clients.
+Our intention with this one-day workshop is to introduce and teach the BDD Kickstart training to a new group of trainers who we can call upon to deliver our BDD training.

 This course costs $150.
-Included in this price is a seat on our BDD Kickstart course and this one-day workshop.
-Your place on this course is not guaranteed and you must apply via our [Typeform](https://cucumber.typeform.com/to/wlhmKk?code=xxxxx).
+Included in the price is a seat on our BDD Kickstart course and this one-day workshop.
+Your place is not guaranteed and you must apply via our [Typeform](https://cucumber.typeform.com/to/wlhmKk?code=xxxxx).

 ## Coach